-Arrest after break-in at Tom Brady-Gisele Bundchen mansion
+Arrest made in break-in at Tom Brady-Gisele Bundchen mansion

 Police in Brookline, just outside Boston, responded to the home around 6 a.m. after a security company monitoring the home reported that alarms had gone off in the house.
 They reported seeing an intruder in the house on a security camera.

-The man was found lying on a couch in the basement, police said.

-No one was home.
+Officers found 34-year-old Zanini Cineus lying on a couch in the basement while no one was home.
 Brady and his family moved to Florida after he signed with the Tampa Bay Buccaneers in the offseason.

-Police described the suspect as a 34-year-old homeless man, but his name wasn’t released.
-He faces arraignment later Monday on charges of trespassing and breaking and entering, police said.
+Cineus pleaded not guilty Monday to trespassing and breaking and entering charges during his arraignment in Brookline District Court, according to prosecutors.
+He was held in custody pending a competency evaluation on Tuesday.
+Cineus’ lawyer didn’t respond to an email seeking comment.

+The former Rhode Island resident, whose last known address was in Brockton, Massachusetts, was charged last year with stealing a signed Brady jersey from the New England Patriots Hall of Fame that had been valued at around $10,000.
+At the time, he was ordered to stay away from Gillette Stadium, where the team’s hall of fame is located, the Boston Herald reports.

-The 12,112-square-foot (1,125 square meters) mansion on 5 acres (2 hectares) is for sale but is an off-market listing, so the exact asking price is unclear, The Boston Globe reported this month.
+Brady’s 12,112-square-foot (1,125 square meters) mansion on 5 acres (2 hectares) is for sale but is an off-market listing, so the exact asking price is unclear, The Boston Globe reported this month.
 It had mostly recently been listed at $33.9 million.